Steve Soboroff: Los Angeles Dodgers

 On April 19, 2011, Soboroff was hired to be the Vice Chairman of the Los Angeles Dodgers baseball team.
 His responsibilities were said to include leading the efforts to improve the fan experience and strengthening the team's ties to the community.

 One day later, Major League Baseball seized control of the Dodgers from owner Frank McCourt.
 He resigned his position on June 25, 2011, citing the "unanticipated action by the commissioner of Major League Baseball" as preventing him from doing the job for which he had been hired.

 Personal life

 In 1982, he married Patti Schertzer.
-They have five children: Jacob (1983), Miles (1985), Molly (1987), Hannah (1988), and Leah (1993). and eight grandchildren.
+They have five children: Jacob (1983), Miles (1985), Molly (1987), Hannah (1988), and Leah (1993). and nine grandchildren.

 Soboroff was widely known as the foremost collector of typewriters that were previously owned by famous individuals.
 Six, including those of Maya Angelou and John Lennon, were donated to The Smithsonian in Washington, D.C. and others to Planet Word in Washington, D.C., and the American Writers Museum in Chicago.

 Soboroff joined Big Brothers while a college student and was matched with then 9 year old Terry Alan Williams as his Little Brother.
-In 2024 the pair celebrated their 56th year as a match.
+In 2026 the pair celebrated their 58th year as a match.
 Both Steve and Terry are now grandfathers.
 In 2022, Steve was inducted into the National Big Brothers Big Sisters of America Alumni Hall of Fame.